Djpotra/genmap/README.md

 make
 ```

-Just to build the library use,
+Just to build the library use:

 ```sh
 make libgenmap.so
 ```

-To build only the tests,
+then to build the tests, do:
 ```sh
 make tests
 ```